evmaloney/function-lesson/README.md

 # Functions
-## Lesson Objectives - In this lesson, we will learn...
+## Lesson Objectives
+In this lesson, we will learn:
-1. What is a function
+1. What is a function?
 2. Why we use functions
 3. How to write a function
 4. The difference between declaring a funcion and calling a function